Updated: 21 January 2019

 The investigation into the collision of Waratah passenger train A42 with a buffer stop at Richmond Station, NSW on 22 January 2018 is in the examination and analysis phase.

 The New South Wales Office of Transport Safety Investigations (OTSI) is leading this investigation.
 OTSI conducts marine and rail investigations in NSW on behalf of the ATSB under the Transport Safety Investigation Act 2003.

-The train’s event recorders were taken for examination.
-Analysis of the recorders has commenced.
+The train’s event recorders were removed for examination and the analysis of these recorders is now complete.

-An inspection of A42 was undertaken following the incident.
+An inspection of the A42 train was undertaken following the incident.
 The inspection has also now been completed, as have the interviews with crew of the train, as well as interviews with other Sydney Trains staff and witnesses.

-The investigation has received a substantial amount of technical information on procedures and policies, Waratah trains, buffer stops, crash energy management systems and risk assessment.
-Analysis of this information has commenced.
+The investigation has received a substantial amount of technical information on procedures and policies, Waratah trains, buffer stops, crash energy management systems and risk assessments.
+Analysis of this information is progressing.